jhsu802701/tutorial-docker-stretch/04-use_jekyll_image.md

 # Chapter 4: Using the Jekyll Image

-In this chapter, you will use the rbenv-jekyll Docker image.
+In this chapter, you will use the jekyll-general Docker image.
 It's based on the development image but has a version of Ruby installed and a version of the Jekyll gem, which is used for creating static web sites.

 ## Topics
 * Viewing local web pages on your desktop Linux system